 - Keep to tracks at all times.
 Any movement of soil around the roots of a tree has the potential to spread the disease.

 - Keep your dog on a leash at all times.
 Dogs can inadvertently spread the disease if they disturb the soil around the trees.

-More research into PTA control methods is being conducted by Landcare Research with funding support from the Auckland Regional Council.
+More research into PTA control methods is being conducted by Landcare Research with funding support from the Auckland Council.

 What should I do if I have kauri on my land?

 - Minimise movement around kauri roots.

 - Keep dogs and animals away from kauri as much as possible.

 - If you think kauri on your land have symptoms of PTA disease, contact the contact the Kauri Dieback Response Team on 0800 NZ KAURI (69 52874).